Authorised Officers and Enforcement

 If you do not have a valid ticket when travelling on public transport or refuse to show your ticket on request, you may have committed an offence under the Transport (Compliance and Miscellaneous) Act 1983.

-You will be asked to provide your name and address and evidence confirming these details such as a driver's licence.
+You may be offered the option to pay an On-the-spot Penalty Fare.
+If you are not offered, or do not wish to pay an On-the-spot Penalty Fare, you will be asked to provide your name and address and evidence confirming these details such as a driver's licence.

 Authorised Officers will write a report of the alleged offence committed; they do not issue infringement notices or fines to passengers.
 Instead, they provide a report of the situation to the Department of Transport, Planning and Local Infrastructure.
-The Department of Transport, Planning and Local Infrastructure then determines whether the matter should be progressed and an infringement notice (fine) is issued and sent to you in the mail.
+The department then determines whether the matter should be progressed and an infringement notice (fine) is issued and sent to you in the mail.
 If you have been spoken to in relation to multiple offences you may be charged on summons.

 The money from the fine goes directly to the Victorian Government, except for a small administration fee which is paid to the operator to help offset the costs of enforcement.